lionicsheriff/SublimeAcmePlumbing/README.md

 # What

-Right click on https://www.google.com/search?q=Acme+Editor opens a google search in your browser.
-Right click on Actions.py@prepare_command and Actions.py is opened at the definition for prepare_command.
-Right click on pydoc(re) to see help on python regular expressions.
-Right click on shutdown and your computer turns off (causing you to wonder why you set up that last one).
++ Right click on https://www.google.com/search?q=Acme+Editor and a google search is opened in your browser.
++ Right click on Actions.py@prepare_command and Actions.py is opened at the definition for prepare_command.
++ Right click on pydoc(re) to see help on python regular expressions.
++ Right click on shutdown and your computer turns off (causing you to wonder why you set up that last one).

 # Why